Healthy Banana Muffins (Vegan, Gluten-Free)

 What Makes These Banana Muffins Healthy?

-- Naturally sweetened: Bananas, coconut sugar, and maple syrup add natural sweetness without the need for refined sugars.
+- Naturally sweetened with bananas, coconut sugar, and maple syrup to add natural sweetness without any refined sugars.

-- No dairy or eggs: 100% vegan and dairy-free.
+- No dairy or eggs.
 The mashed banana helps bind the ingredients together without the need for eggs.

 - Bananas: An essential!
 This recipe uses 3 bananas.
 The riper the bananas, the better.
 They act as the egg replacement and help bind the muffins together.